tomaz-suller/an2dl/README.md

+# an2dl

-# Artificial Neural Networks and Deep Learning
+Code for Artificial Neural Networks and Deep Learning projects at Politecnico di Milano.